phatboyg/nu/README.markdown

 And, coming soon:

   * `platform` - Specifies the specific .net platform to target.
 (When a package cares.)

+# API/Integration

+The `--json` switch is useful for integrating with `nu`.
+Passing `--json` will cause chatty stuff to be silenced and normal output to be JSON structures.

+For debugging, using `--json --verbose` will cause debug logging to `nu.log`

+**Hint:** Use the `--report` with `--json` to have nu update with the final state of the folder.

+The plan is that each new feature will be made available via JSON as well as through the normal CLI interface.

+*`--version`, to get the version of nu, does not work with the `--json` switch. `--version` as an option to INSTALL does though.*

 # LICENSE
 Apache 2.0 - see docs\legal (just LEGAL in the zip folder)